 Step 4.
 Click "Proceed" to back up folders or files to the external hard drive.

 #Option 2.
-Automatically Back Up Files to External Hard Drive When Plugged In
+Automatically Back Up Files to External Disk When Plugged In

 - Connect your USB to your computer